TelemetryDeck/KotlinSDK/README.md

 To adopt the new interface:

-- Adapt the signature of the `register` method to `register(ctx: Application?, client: TelemetryDeckSignalProcessor)`
+- Adapt the signature of the `register` method to `register(ctx: Context?, client: TelemetryDeckSignalProcessor)`

 The `TelemetryDeckSignalProcessor` interface offers a subset of the `TelemetryDeck` client API which gives you access to: